dhipgraby/pancake-v3-fuse-network/Reports/Report_Forking_PS_To_VF.md

 ## Conclusion

-_This roadmap provides a structured approach for **Voltage Finance** to successfully incorporate the desired features of **PancakeSwap V3** into its application.
+_This roadmap provides a structured approach for **Voltage Finance** to successfully incorporate the desired features of **VoltageSwap V3** into its application.
 By doing so, it can enhance its product offerings and potentially broaden its user base.
 It's crucial to understand that this roadmap serves as a guide, and adjustments may be required based on **Voltage Finance's** specific needs and circumstances.
 The integration process is flexible and should be tailored to meet the unique requirements of **Voltage Finance**._